wp-plugins/nerd-social-share-buttons/readme.txt

 `[nd-social]`

-Please note: That The Plugin do not show stats or share counter.
+Please note that these buttons do not show share counts.
 The essence of the whole thing is to keep it very simplified.

 The only button that requires a little snippet of JS to work is the Pinterest button but this does not slow down your site in anyway.
-A demo of the plugin can be seen here: http://shoutershub.com
+A demo of the plugin can be seen here: http://geek.ng/

 == Installation ==
 1. Upload 'plugin-name.php' to the '/wp-content/plugins/' directory